Kelkador/Kid-Icarus-AHK-Scripts/README.md

 End script = Closes the script completely, will have to be reopened.

 ## I want to control with Mouse and Keyboard!!
-1. Create your own MouseKeyboard.ahk file and run!
+1. Generate your own MouseKeyboard.ahk with Generate.bat and run!
 2. In Citra's controls settings (Emulation > Configure > Controls): Click "Auto Map" click "OK" then click click outside the Window once to map everything to a virtual controller!

 ![ScreenShot](https://i.imgur.com/HjBv41Z.png)